appleboy/blog/content/posts/2024-11-16-learning-go-language-with-gitlab-api-en.md

     }
   }()

-  for {
+  // how to fix the timeout issue? for {
     select {
     case val := <-output:
+      // simulate slow consumer
+      time.Sleep(500 * time.Millisecond)
       println("output:", val)
     // how to fix the timeout issue? case <-time.After(1 * time.Second):